 Brand partnerships and events pave monetisation path

-Metaverse offerings could continue expanding beyond gaming with new partnerships, creating new opportunities for shopping, concerts and other virtual events.
+Metaverse offerings could continue expanding beyond gaming with new partnerships, creating new opportunities for shopping, concerts and other virtual events, Bloomberg predicts.
 Platforms like Roblox and Decentraland already have deals with Gucci, Nike and Coca-Cola, among others, creating unique experiences for users to see the brand through a different lens.
 The sale of high-end luxury items in the metaverse demonstrates the potential for monetization.

 Live events also show promise, with platforms like Fortnite hosting concerts for artists such as Ariana Grande, Travis Scott and others.
 These performances attract millions of users with the lure of experiences that defy the limitations of the physical world.
-We expect metaverse platforms to boost the pace of partnerships to draw in more to their installed base.
+The report predicts that metaverse platforms will boost the pace of partnerships to draw in more to their installed base.

 Generative AI can enhance user experience

-Generative AI and GPT could revolutionize metaverse engagement by offering users convincingly human interactions in a virtual landscape.
+Generative AI and GPT could revolutionise metaverse engagement by offering users convincingly human interactions in a virtual landscape.
 GPT's ability to leverage large language models is an enhancement that can provide distinct responses to text, voice and gestures.
-We believe platforms like Meta's Horizon World or Roblox may shift to GPT to augment and expand into new areas like education.
+Bloomberg's report suggests platforms like Meta's Horizon World or Roblox may shift to GPT to augment and expand into new areas like education.
 GPT could also improve how users work virtually.
 Consumer applications have seen better adoption early vs commercial.
 GPT might boost enterprise use by improving the way employees work.